What Size Tankless Water Heater For Mobile Home In 2023?

 Do Mobile Homes Require Special Water Heaters?

 Following the HUD’s Homeowners’ Center, you can only install a water heater in your mobile home that doesn’t have an adjustable temperature function.
-Even the water heater shouldn’t have an adjustable pressure-relief valve.

 Final words